-Different types of logins have different purposes.
+There are two separate types of logins that have different purposes.
 It is important that you understand the difference so that you know which login to use when.

-- Wireless modem router login logs you in to the WiFi DSL modem router interface from NETGEAR genie.
-For more information about this login, see Use NETGEAR genie after Installation on page 25. - Wireless network key or password.
-Your WiFi DSL modem router is preset with a unique wireless network name (SSID) and password for wireless access.
-This
+Wireless modem router login logs you in to the modem router interface from NETGEAR genie.
+See Use NETGEAR genie after Installation on page 24 for details about this login.

+Wireless network key or password.
+Your modem router is preset with a unique wireless network name (SSID) and password for wireless access.
+This information is on the label located on the bottom of your modem router.

-- information is on the label on the bottom of your WiFi DSL modem router.
-For more information about this login, see Basic Wireless Settings on page 33. - ISP login logs you in to your Internet service.
-Your service provider provided you with this login information in a letter or some other way.
+• ISP login logs you in to your Internet service.
+Your service provider has provided you with this login information in a letter or some other way.
 If you cannot find this login information, contact your service provider.
-For more information about this login, see Internet Basic Settings on page 30.